 Chisholm Links is a golf course based in the suburb of Tainui in Dunedin.
 Developed on reserve land in the 1930s, along the sand dunes at Saint Kilda beach to lawyers head, it is one of NZ highly ranked links golf courses.
 The course is a full 18-hole course, complete with clubrooms, golf shop and equipment storage and the basic practice facilities including putting green.

-WEKA was launched two years ago to provide educational seminars and support sessions regarding mental health and related issues.
-This included relapse planning, substance abuse, carer fatigue, and routes towards wellbeing in individual, whānau and community contexts.
-To date, community-based sessions have been delivered to over 2,000 people.
-WEKA’s vision is to enable individuals, whānau and communities to enjoy increased mental wellbeing in a way that is accessible, interesting and supportive, and in line with their core values.
+WEKA was launched 2 years ago, to provide educational seminars and support sessions regarding mental health and related issues specifically including relapse planning, substance abuse, carer fatigue, and routes towards wellbeing in individual, whanau and community contexts.
+To date, community-based sessions have been delivered to over 2000 people.
+WEKA’s vision is to enable individuals, whanau and communities to enjoy increased mental wellbeing, in a way that is accessible, interesting and supportive, and in line with our core values - Wellness, Empathy and Kindness.

 Deeply concerned with large numbers of New Zealanders dying from cancer, and knowledge of a canine’s incredible sensory abilities, Pauline Blomfield created K9 Medical Detection NZ in her belief that dogs could be trained for the early non-invasive detection of cancer and other diseases.
 This was a two- year journey, firstly creating a charitable trust, then bringing together Otago University as the official research partner, along with a full clinical support team and an international canine scent detection expert.
 The trust now has leased premises at AgResearch Invermay, complete with specialised equipment and laboratories, a full - time canine trainer, owns 4 genetically selected working dogs, and a vehicle for canine transportation.